Stellar mid-life crisis: subcritical magnetic dynamos of solar-like stars and the breakdown of gyrochronology: Results and Discussion

-Long-term simulations with this dynamo model shows hysteresis (see Fig.\ref{bifn diagram} left panel).
-There is hint of similar behavior in earlier studies with non-linear mean field dynamos by \citet{kitchatinov_dynamo_2010}. \citet{karak_hysteresis_2015} have also found hysteresis phenomenon in 3D MHD simulations of turbulent dynamos.
-However, the numerically expensive direct numerical simulation approach precluded an adequate analysis of the distribution function of a large number of magnetic cycles.
-The results from our model (Fig.\ref{bifn diagram} left panel) substantiate the proposition and demonstrate that hysteresis arises from two distinct modes of dynamo activity.
-Note that the results are qualitatively robust with respect to choice of parameters within the regimes established in \citet{wilmot-smith_time_2006,hazra_stochastically_2014}.
+Long-term simulations with this dynamo model shows hysteresis (see Fig. \ref{bifn diagram} left panel).
+There is a hint of similar behavior in earlier studies with non-linear mean field dynamos and $3$-dimensional MHD simulations of turbulent dynamos \citep{kitchatinov_dynamo_2010, karak_hysteresis_2015, dalton2020}.
+However, these computationally expensive numerical simulations precluded an adequate analysis of the distribution function of a large number of magnetic cycles.
+The results from our model (Fig. \ref{bifn diagram} left panel) substantiate the proposition and demonstrate that hysteresis arises from two distinct modes of dynamo activity.
+Note that the results are qualitatively robust with respect to choice of parameters within the regimes established in \citet{hazra_stochastically_2014} and \citet{wilmot-smith_time_2006}.

 The dynamo cannot self-consistently recover from a grand minimum once it is nudged into such a phase by stochastic fluctuations in the BL source term (Fig. \ref{bifn diagram} middle panel).
 Our extensive parameter space study shows that the BL dynamo shut-down threshold (dashed horizontal line in the inset of the middle panel of Fig. \ref{bifn diagram}) shifts upward to engulf more cycles into grand minima episodes when the timescale $T_0$ is increased in the diffusion-dominated regime (or decreased in the advection-dominated regime) as defined in \citet{wilmot-smith_time_2006}.